AgustinRamiroDiaz/devops-challenge-senior/README.md

+**NOTE**: Running this challenge on your account will create resources that are billable.
+You are responsible for cleaning up your own account.
+Make sure you do that to avoid unnecessary charges.
+We do not provide any reibursement for any costs incurred when you work through this challenge.

 # Welcome to the Particle41 DevOps Team Challenge

 This challenge is for candidates who want to join the Particle41 DevOps team.